pagopa-archive/io-docs/docs/io-handbook/communication.md

 #### Slack Channels

-The IO team is part of the [Developers Italia Slack organization](https://slack.developers.italia.it).
+The IO team is part of the [PagoPA S.p.a.](https://pagopaspa.slack.com).
 To join our Slack channels you'll need to create an account on the Slack organization.
 The Slack organization is open and anybody can join it.

 The IO team hangs out in the following channels:

-- `#io-dev` - this is where most development activity happens, join this channel if you're actively contributing to the project
+- `#dev_io` - this is where most development activity happens, join this channel if you're actively contributing to the project
-- `#io-infra` - activity about the infrastructure that keeps IO up
-- `#io-handbook` - this is where we discuss about this handbook and propose changes
-- `#io-questions` - general questions about the project, this is a good place to ask questions about integrating with IO
-- `#io-random` - random discussions, sharing of interesting articles, chitchat
-- `#io-status` - this is populated by bots, sharing various alerts and status reports
+- `#io_status` - this is populated by bots, sharing various alerts and status reports
-- `#io-ci` - this is populated by bots, sharing the status of our CI builds
+- `#io_ci` - this is populated by bots, sharing the status of our CI builds
-- `#io-github` - this is populated by bots, sharing the status of our Github activity
+- `#io_github` - this is populated by bots, sharing the status of our Github activity

 ### Weekly Review and Planning calls

 1. Every Tuesday at 2pm CET we have the product review and planning call.
-1. We use Google Hangout
+1. We use Google Meet
 1. It is OK to talk over people or interrupt people to ask questions, cheer for them or show your compassion.
 This encourages more conversation and feedback in the call.
 Also see the interruption item in the video calls below.
 1. The sprint planning and review call is structured as follows:
    1. We start with some greetings and chitchat while we wait for all the participants to join (max 5 minutes).